 You may be wondering whether the sucralose FODMAP content is low enough to include in a low FODMAP diet.

-Sucralose is a sweetener that many people enjoy in their diet, probably without realising it!
+Sucralose is a sweetener that many people enjoy in their diet, probably without realizing it!
 However, the sucralose FODMAP content has yet to be tested by Monash University.

 Is sucralose FODMAP friendly?